rmander-89/breezy-hubspot-sa-poc/README.md

 - energy_savings_score
 - device_status

 Thermostats are associated with the Contact so Breezy can understand which devices belong to which household.
 Tickets and hardware deals link to Thermostats so device level issues and purchases can be tracked clearly.
-In the future Breezy could optionally associate Thermostats with Subscriptions if they ever move to a per device subscription model.
+In the future Breezy could optionally associate Thermostats with Subscriptions if they ever move to a multiple subscription model.

 ---